Yarrowee River: Etymology

 The first non-indigenous people in the area gave it the name Yuille's Creek after local pastoralist William Cross Yuille.
 It is believed that the name Yarrowee was derived from Yaramlok, the name given to the river by the Wathaurung people.
-According to historian Jennifer Barnes the aboriginal word means "gum tree growing in water".
-Barnes also suggests that aborigines called the river 'Nambrook'.
-She cites historian Weston Bate who claimed that the aboriginal word was 'Yar-ar-way' and Arthur Jenkins who claims it was 'Yarmlock'.
-Barnes also suggests miners had referred to it as the 'Wee Yarrow'.
+According to historian Jennifer Barnes the Aboriginal word means "gum tree growing in water".
+Barnes also suggests that aborigines called the river "Nambrook".
+She cites historian Weston Bate who claimed that the Aboriginal word was "Yar-ar-way" and Arthur Jenkins who claims it was "Yarmlock".
+Barnes also suggests miners had referred to it as the "Wee Yarrow".
 The latter gives rise to alternative theories including a derivation of Yarrow Water, Scotland, attributed to the early Scottish settlers of the area.

+Environmental issues

+Early 2022, several pollution reports were sent to EPA Victoria.
+The pollution was due to sediments running from a development site in Brown Hill, owned by Vista Estate Pty Ltd, towards the River causing a decline in water quality and risk for flora and fauna in the long term.

+After more than ten months of actions deemed insufficient by EPA, the latter took Vista Estate Pty Ltd to the Supreme Court and the company has been issued an order to reinforce their control to minimise the risk of discharge of sediment into the river.

 Communities and bridge crossings along the river

 There are many crossings over the Yarrowee River, including road, rail and pedestrian.
 Some additional roads allow passage through shallow sections of the river when the water levels are low.